hvalls/tf_vault_dev_server/README.md

 2. initialize working directory with `$ terraform init`
 3. Apply configuration with `$ terraform apply`

 *vault_ip* will be shown.
-Navigate to http://{vault_ip}:8200/ui and you will see Hashicorp Vault web dashboard.
+Navigate to http://{vault_ip}:8200/ui and you will see Hashicorp Vault Web UI.

 NOTE: Hashicorp vault dev server runs on port 8200, by default.